 To work with local Aboriginal community members to promote healthy lifestyle choices and encourage cultural connection with the aim of empowering Aboriginal young people from the Barwon South West.
-To provide a public platform to raise awareness of the Close the Gap messages to the wider community, as part of the Cats' Reconciliation Action Plan commitment
+To provide a public platform to raise awareness of the Close the Gap messages to the wider community, as part of the Cats' Reconciliation Action Plan commitment.

-During 2014, the Cats held their first "Gathering" with 36 Aboriginal young people from across the Barwon South West coming together for a four day camp.
-Our seven Aboriginal players, together with many local partners worked the young people on activities centred on healthy lifestyles, leadership and identity.
-The program was overseen by an advisory group made up of local Aboriginal community members.
-The camp finished up at our Close the Gap match day which was full of activity including a big screen showing of camp highlights, our players wearing our indigenous jumper, performances from local artists Mick Ryan and Mark Holden and the 'Deadly Dancers".
+In 2014, the Cats held their first "Gathering" camp with Aboriginal young people from across the Barwon South West coming together.
+The camp, now in its 3rd year, has activities centring on culture, healthy lifestyles, leadership and identity.
+The program is overseen by an advisory group made up of local Aboriginal community members.

-Due to years of dispossession, racism and discrimination Aboriginal Australians have some of the lowest levels of education.

-highest levels of unemployment and the poorest health outcomes.
+Due to years of dispossession, racism and discrimination Aboriginal Australians have some of the lowest levels of education, highest levels of unemployment and the poorest health outcomes.
 In 2008 Commonwealth and State and Territory governments committed to improve the health and wellbeing of Aboriginal and Torres Strait Islander Australians and to reduce the life expectancy gap.
 This is known as the 'Close the Health Gap' initiative.

-The Geelong Cats developed their first Reconciliation Action Plan (RAP) in 2013 and since then has committed to contributing to "Close the Gap".
+The Geelong Cats developed their first Reconciliation Action Plan (RAP) in 2013 and since then has committed to contributing to "Closing the Gap".
 This commitment has seen the Cats support the delivery of health promoting messages to positively impact health outcomes for local Aboriginal people.